 Measuring disability for the Equality Act 2010 harmonisation guidance

 Harmonisation is the process of making statistics and data more comparable, consistent and coherent.
 Harmonised standards set out how to collect and report statistics to ensure comparability across different data collections.
-This produces more useful statistics and give users a greater level of understanding about this topic.
+This produces more useful statistics and gives users a greater level of understanding about the topic.

 The long-lasting health conditions and illness (LLHCI) standard and the activity restriction standard are combined to determine if an individual would be identified as disabled.
 This is either according to the Equality Act (2010) – Great Britain or the Disability Discrimination Act (1995) – Northern Ireland.

-This can be complemented by the impairment standard which gives more details information on where a person’s life is impacted.
+These standards can be complemented by the impairment standard which gives more detailed information on how a person’s life is impacted.

 This section provides guidance on the survey questions to use when collecting information about disability.
-If a respondent says yes to the LLHCI question and then either yes, a little or yes, a lot to the activity restriction question then under the legal definition they are disabled.
+If a respondent says “yes” to the long lasting health conditions and illness standard question and then either “yes, a little” or “yes, a lot” to the activity restriction question then under the legal definition they are disabled.

 Yes, a little

-These questions measure the extent and duration of restrictions carrying out day-to-day activities if a person has any long-lasting health conditions or illness.
+These questions measure the extent and duration of restrictions carrying out day-to-day activities if a person has any long-lasting health conditions or illnesses.
 They are for use in social surveys.